j-easy/easy-rules/site/tutorials/rule-priority.md

 Finally, the `getPriority` method annotated with `@Priority` tells Easy Rules engine to fire this rule in first order.

-Now, let's a class for rule 2:
+Now, let's create a class for rule 2:

 ```java
 @Rule(name = "alcoholRule",